-- After the crawling process, the Web Vulnerability Scanner automatically launches a series of vulnerability checks on each page found, in essence emulating a hacker.
+- After the crawling process, the scanner automatically launches a series of vulnerability checks on each page found, in essence emulating a hacker.
 Acunetix also analyses each page for places where it can input data, and subsequently attempts all the different input combinations.
 This is the Automated Scan Stage.
 If the AcuSensor Technology is enabled, a series of additional vulnerability checks are launched against the website.
 More information about AcuSensor is provided in the following section.

 - The vulnerabilities identified are shown in the Scan Results.
 Each vulnerability alert contains information about the vulnerability such as POST data used, affected item, HTTP response of the server and more.

 - If AcuSensor Technology is used, details such as source code line number, stack trace or affected SQL query which lead to the vulnerability are listed.
 Recommendations on how to fix the vulnerability are also shown.

 - Various reports can be generated on completed scans, including Executive Summary report, Developer report and various compliance reports such as PCI DSS or ISO 270001.

 Acunetix AcuSensor Technology

 Acunetix’ unique AcuSensor Technology allows you to identify more vulnerabilities than other Web Application Scanners, whilst generating less false positives.
 Acunetix AcuSensor indicates exactly where in your code the vulnerability is and reports additional debug information.

 The increased accuracy, available for PHP and .NET web applications, is achieved by combining black box scanning techniques with feedback from sensors placed inside the source code.
 Black box scanning does not know how the application reacts and source code analyzers do not understand how the application will behave while it is being attacked.
 AcuSensor technology combines both techniques to achieve significantly better results than using source code analyzers and black box scanning independently.

 Advantages of using AcuSensor Technology